ikramagix/moodle-local_yeswecanquiz/README.md

 1. **Configure the Plugin**: Navigate to `Site Administration → Plugins → Local Plugins → YesYouCanQuiz`.
 2. **Select the Public User**:
    - A dropdown list will display your manual accounts.
 Select the one you wish to use as the "public" user.

+> [!WARNING]
-   > **Warning**: Do **not** select the default guest account.
+> Do **not** select the default guest account.
 Moodle does not detect the default guest account >for quiz attempt bypass, so it will not work.

+> [!TIP]
-   > **Tip**: Create a dedicated role (e.g., "Quiz Only") that grants only the permissions to view and attempt >quizzes, and assign that role to your "public" user.
+> Create a dedicated role (e.g., "Quiz Only") that grants only the permissions to view and attempt >quizzes, and assign that role to your "public" user.

 3. **Save Changes and Test**: Save your settings and test the plugin by accessing a quiz as an unauthenticated user.
 Every attempt will be recorded under the public user account.

 ## Configuration & Recommendations